 Interest in the auction was truly international, with the majority of bidders coming from the United States.
 United Kingdom bidders contributed significantly, and clients from South America, Russia and Asia actively participated.
 Attendees took the lion's share of the top lots, although telephone bidding was the most popular method of bidding overall, with online bidding a close second.

 British artists also performed well.
 The auction's cover lot, Montague Dawson's tranquil dusk scene "Eventide" sold for $50,000.
-"The SS City of Berlin outward bound passing Cape Pine Lighthouse," by another British artist, Samuel Walters, enjoyed spirited bidding, realizing $31,250.
+"The SS City of Berlin outward bound passing Cape Pine Lighthouse," by another British artist, Samuel Walters, enjoyed spirited bidding, realising $31,250.
 A Thomas Jacques Somerscales work entitled "The SS Ortega entering the straits of Nelson with the SMS Dresden in Pursuit", believed to have been lost in the 1940 bombing of Liverpool, more than doubled its pre-sale low estimate, selling for $27,500.

 The auction's most surprising result was for a set of Japanese World War II Recognition models of British War Ships that sold for $31,250, more than five times their pre-sale low estimate.
 Used as a training tool for Japanese soldiers during the war, the carefully carved wooden models came complete with superstructures, armaments and masts.
-The excellent price realized for the models is sure to boost Bonhams rapidly growing reputation as the premier international auction house for WWII militaria.
+The excellent price realised for the models is sure to boost Bonhams rapidly growing reputation as the premier international auction house for WWII militaria.

 Bonhams next auction of Maritime Paintings & Decorative Arts will take place in New York in January 2014.